 If you have increased swelling, firmness and/or color change of the reconstructed breast.
 In bilateral reconstructions, if one side is significantly different from the other.
-This may signify a change in the flap circulation which is serious, and you should contact the clinic or Dr. Haddock.
+This may signify a change in the flap circulation which is serious and you should contact the clinic or Dr. Haddock.

-If you have increased swelling and bruising on the abdomen.
+If you have increased swelling and bruising of one thigh or the other.
 Remove any covering/dressing to make this determination.
 This may represent a hematoma (collection of blood) or a seroma (collection of clear fluid).